MikeBusuttil/TaskITEasy/README.md

 - copy-pasting from notepad
 - copy-pasting from OneNote formatted list
 - change font (to non-monospace)
+- when multi-line indenting, don't add leading spaces to lines that are at their max indentation
 - allow collapsing with the chevron
 - only scroll when contents are bigger than text area
 - exports to